 Many dogs will never feel distressed when left alone.
 This can be due to preventative training conducted in the juvenile and puppy stages, genetics or even breed-specific disposition as well as many other factors.
 For other dogs, being left alone can be an extremely distressing experience manifesting in destructive behaviours, barking and whining, escaping behaviours or even self-harming behaviours.

 If your dog has been diagnosed with separation anxiety by a veterinarian or is exhibiting any signs of distress when left alone get in touch with us so we can design and implement a comprehensive training plan alongside any appropriate medical intervention.
 We understand just how impactful living alongside a dog displaying separation anxiety can be and have consulted with clients whose separation-related behaviours have progressed to even the most severe stages.

 Unlike some other undesirable behaviours that dogs might ‘grow out of’ as they transition from juvenile to adult life stages, separation anxiety may accelerate and become worse as it continues to go on untreated.

 As such, starting treatment for separation as soon as possible is key to solving the issue.
 The effective treatment of separation anxiety is carried out through application of science-based behavioural modification and management strategies.
 Medication may or may not form part of your dog’s effective treatment plan.
 However multiple studies have clarified that it is the behavioural modification plan, potentially supplemented by medication, which yields results in improving separation anxiety - not medication alone.

-Our lead trainer, Laura, is a fully qualified CPDT-KA and has been rigorously assessed by the only independent certifying authority for dog trainers.
+Our lead trainer, Laura, is a fully qualified CPDT-KA and has been rigorously assessed by one of the only independent certifying authorities for dog trainers.
 Her extensive understanding of the application of the principles of behavioural modification and experience in the area of separation-related distress means you can rest assured you are receiving sound, scientific advice.

 We look forward to working with you.